-Instructor: David Bockoven (541) 543-3429 (if texting, please id yourself) e-mail: bockovd@linnbenton.edu Online Office Hours: Tu/Th 10-11:30 Winter 2020 CRN 42871 (3 credits) Online
+Instructor: David Bockoven (541) 543-3429 (if texting, please id yourself) e-mail: bockovd@linnbenton.edu Online Office Hours: Th 1-3 (via Zoom) (For a schedule-only version of the syllabus, click this link) Fall 2020 CRN 22303 (3 credits) Hybrid Mode Th 11:30-12:50 (Zoom)

 Writing 122 emphasizes the logical means of supporting claims in argumentative essays, thesis statements, and reasoning, including logic, style and research.
 In addition, the course continues and extends the emphasis of Writing 121: the development of essays appropriate for a college-level audience and critical thinking.
 In this class, "argument" refers to a thoughtful process of inquiry, negotiation, and persuasion rather than combative, confrontational discourse.
 A major component of the class will be critical reading.
 Writing is always grounded in a particular practice of reading.
 Your writing takes place in a context of what others have already written/said about the topic you are interested in.
 So what a class like this does is to help sharpen your ability to read a text and then know how to respond back.
-Class format is "asynchronous" and conducted through the course Moodle shell, but weekly written contributions to discussion forums are required.
-Face-to-face meetings through the Zoom video app are available by student request.
+Class format is "hybrid," meaning that half the course is "asynchronous" and conducted through the course Moodle shell (schedule for that is more flexible) while the other half is in "real time" conducted through the Zoom video conferencing tool.
+For the "asynchronous" portion of the class, weekly written contributions to discussion forums are required.
 Class readings are available as scanned pdf's through our class Moodle website and links on the syllabus.
 Class operates on the model of active learning-exercising one's critical reading skills and asking independent questions.